 An appointment may be ended prior to the agreed-upon appointment end date as a result of funding shortfall, change in program need, a lack of sufficient research progress, or inadequate performance.
 Early termination may also result from misconduct.

-When termination is based on misconduct or cause (including for disclosure or misuse of confidential information, conflict of interest, misuse of University resources, or any other misconduct or acts detrimental to University operations or violating University policy) advance notice of termination may be waived with the approval of the Associate Dean for Postdoctoral Affairs.
+When termination is based on misconduct or cause (including for disclosure or misuse of confidential information, conflict of interest, misuse of University resources, or any other misconduct or acts detrimental to University operations or violating University policy) advance notice of termination may be waived with the approval of the Associate Vice Provost and Associate Dean for Postdoctoral Affairs.

-In all cases of possible early termination, the faculty sponsor must contact the department’s postdoc admin, who may also recommend discussion of the case with the Associate Dean for Postdoctoral Affairs.
+In all cases of possible early termination, the faculty sponsor must contact the department’s postdoc admin, who may also recommend discussion of the case with the Associate Vice Provost and Associate Dean for Postdoctoral Affairs.

-Faculty sponsors should give the postdoc an early termination notice (must follow this template Early Termination Notice Sample) 30-60 days before the early termination date , with a copy to the Associate Dean for Postdoctoral Affairs.
+Faculty sponsors should give the postdoc an early termination notice (must follow this template ( Early Termination Notice Sample) 30-60 days before the early termination date , with a copy to the Associate Vice Provost and Associate Dean for Postdoctoral Affairs.
 In cases of funding shortfall, 90 days notice is typical.
 If the postdoc is on a visa, the faculty sponsor must also provide a written/email notice of the early termination date to the Bechtel.